 The fighting in Ukraine has left behind hundreds of thousands of landmines, cluster munitions and other unexploded or abandoned ordnance.
 According to UNDP, Ukraine is now one of the world's most heavily mine-contaminated countries.
 It's estimated that about one-third of the country, an area four and a half times the size of Switzerland, may be contaminated with landmines and unexploded ordnance.
 These dangerous remnants of war not only threaten the lives of civilians but also hamper humanitarian efforts, reconstruction, the resumption of agriculture and the return of displaced persons.
-As of 1st January 2024, more than 300 FSD staff members are active in the provinces of Chernihiv and Kharkiv.
-FSD occasionally deploys to Mykolaiv, Kherson and Odesa provinces.
+As of 1st April 2024, close to 400 FSD staff members are active in the provinces of Chernihiv and Kharkiv.
+FSD occasionally deploys to Mykolaiv, Odesa provinces and will be operational full-time in Donetsk and Kherson provinces before the end of June 2024.
 Twelve teams conduct surveys of suspected hazardous areas, and eighteen teams of deminers locate explosive devices in minefields and former battle areas.
 Specialised machines are used to prepare the ground for clearance in rural areas, while armoured construction machines help with the clearance of collapsed buildings.
-Simultaneously, nine teams carry out risk education sessions in schools and villages.
-In 2023, FSD deminers have rendered safe more than 300,000 square metres of land, including agricultural land, village areas, towns and vital infrastructures.
-In the same period, more than 130,000 women, men and children participated in FSD risk education sessions and have learned to spot and identify explosive devices hidden in their surroundings and to behave accordingly in order to stay safe faced with such items.
-Since March 2023, FSD has also been providing logistical support and training to the Ukrainian State Emergency Service in the use of eight ground-preparation machines.
+Ten clearance teams are currently undergoing training for future deployment to Donetsk and Kherson provinces.
+Simultaneously, nine teams carry out risk education sessions in schools and villages, online sessions and digital risk education is also taking place.
+In 2023, FSD deminers have cleared more than 320,000 square metres of land, including agricultural land, village areas, towns and vital infrastructures.
+In the same period, more than 142,000 women, men and children participated in FSD risk education sessions and have learned to spot and identify explosive devices hidden in their surroundings and to behave accordingly in order to stay safe faced with such items.
+Additionally, more than 6,000,000 people were reached through our digital risk education campaigns on Facebook and Instagram in 2023.
+Since March 2023, FSD has also been providing logistical support and advice to the State Emergency Service of Ukraine in the use of eight ground-preparation machines.